hazelcast/hazelcast/hazelcast-documentation/src/DataSerialization.md

 }
 ```

 As you can see, since `address` field itself is `DataSerializable`, it is calling `address.writeData(out)` when writing and `address.readData(in)` when reading.
 Also note that, the order of writing and reading fields should be the same.
 While Hazelcast serializes a DataSerializable, it writes the `className` first and when de-serializes it, `className` is used to instantiate the object using reflection.

 ### IdentifiedDataSerializable

+For a faster serialization of objects, Hazelcast recommends to implement `com.hazelcast.nio.serialization.IdentifiedDataSerializable` which is slightly better version of `DataSerializable`.

 To avoid the reflection and long class names, `IdentifiedDataSerializable` can be used instead of `DataSerializable`.
 Note that, `IdentifiedDataSerializable` extends `DataSerializable` and introduces two new methods.